Note – this page explains how Graham.Law‘s consult and retainer fees work. If you are looking for the page to make payments, click here.

-- A Free 30-Minute Consult – this is real legal advice, with one of our dedicated family law attorneys, not meeting with a staffer trying to sell you something.
+- Free 30-Minute First-Time Consult – this is real legal advice, with one of our dedicated family law attorneys, not meeting with a staffer trying to sell you something.
 Please note that while 30 minutes may be sufficient for a post-decree modification, if you have a full divorce case pending, you will have to bring your most important questions to answer, and understand that we may not have time to address everything.
 Note that the free consult is available for first-time domestic relations litigation consults only, and not for prenuptial or postnuptial agreements, or for a follow-up consult.

-- Reduced Rate 1-Hour Consult.
+- Reduced Rate 1-Hour First-Time Consult.
 If you are looking for more detailed answers, we offer a one-hour consult at the reduced rate of $100.
 During that time, we will roll up our sleeves (metaphorically-speaking) and discuss your issues in more depth without worrying about running out the clock.
 Note that the reduced-rate is available for first-time consults only, and not for follow-up consults.

 We’re not going to waste your time or money.
 During your consult, we tell you what you need to know with real answers, not fluff or a sales pitch.

 You should talk to a professional to explore your options, even if you’re not sure you wish to proceed.
-Fill out the contact form on the right, or call us at (719) 630-1123 to set up a no-obligation family law consult.
+Fill out our contact form, or call us at (719) 630-1123 to set up a no-obligation consult.

-Clients who retain a law firm pay a “retainer”, which is an up-front fee that is credited to a trust account, and as work is performed, the fees are deducted from that retainer.
+Clients who retain a law firm pay a “retainer”, which is an up-front fee that is deposited into a trust account, and as work is performed, the fees are deducted from that retainer.

 In certain cases where the attorney believes that your case will involve a custody battle or more complicated financial disputes, a higher retainer may be required.

-The retainer is legally your money until is earned by us – it is not a flat-rate charge, but a prepayment of legal fees.
-If you decide to reconcile a couple of months into the case (as several of our clients have done), you will receive a refund of your retainer balance.
-If you get a couple months into your case, and decide your lawyer is not a good fit for you (hopefully that will not happen, but it does once in a blue moon), you fire us and receive a refund of your remaining retainer balance.
+The retainer is legally your money until is earned by us – it is not a flat-rate charge, but a prepayment of a portion of your legal fees.
+If you decide to reconcile a couple of months into the case (as some of our clients have done), you will receive a refund of your retainer balance.
+If you get a couple months into your case, and decide our firm is not a good fit for you (hopefully that will not happen, but sometimes attorneys and clients just don’t mesh properly), we withdraw, and you receive a refund of your remaining retainer balance.

 As for your total costs, litigation is unpredictable.
-We can pledge to you that we will not run up your fees needlessly, so in the end, trust that you will receive value for money.
+We can pledge to you that we will not run up your fees needlessly, so in the end, you can count on receiving value for money.